Skip to main content

 Watching Logs

-1. Type tnctl logs -n NAMESPACE NAME [-f--follow]
+1. Execute tnctl logs -n NAMESPACE NAME [-f--follow].

-2. If the kubectl plugin integration has been enabled, you can use kubectl tnctl logs [-n NAMESPACE] NAME [-f|--follow]
+2. If the kubectl plugin integration is enabled, you can use kubectl tnctl logs [-n NAMESPACE] NAME [-f|--follow].

 $ tnctl logs [cloudresource|configuration] -n apps bucket -f